Author: Leah Pattem

 “During the day yesterday, the national aviation was throwing sacks of bread on Madrid.
 In total, there were twelve planes that Franco ordered to launch sacks of bread with their corresponding parachutes.
 There were 110 bags with 180,000 rich loaves of bread.
 The planes launched their precious merchandise from the Telefónica building to the Vallecas bridge.”

 The people of Madrid were starving, having endured harder rationing during the Spanish Civil War than many other Spanish cities.
 The bread, whiter than anyone had seen in their lives, was widely welcomed.
-However, the report continues and mentions a warning to citizens against eating it:
+However, the report continues and mentions a warning to citizens against eating it, believing it to be bioweaponry:

 “The most curious of all was the response of the ‘marshal’ Miaja.
 At eight thirty at night he announced to the locals by radio that the breads contained microbes capable of causing serious disorders.
 According to Miaja, the Franco zone has no wheat because everything has been sent to Germany in fear of a conflict breaking out throughout Europe.
 Miaja asked the people of Madrid to distrust the humanity of the nationals.”

-In March 1938, the diet of the people of Madrid only covered 50% of the necessary minimum and, by December it had fallen to just 36%.
-In mid-March 1939, infant mortality rate in Madrid was twelve times higher than the prewar average.
-Children fainted in the queues to get bread and the population received no more than 800 calories a day.
+In March 1938, the diet of the people of Madrid only covered 50% of the necessary minimum and, by December, it had fallen to just 36%.
+In mid-March of 1939, infant mortality rate in Madrid was twelve times higher than the prewar average.
+Children fainted in queues to get bread and the population received no more than 800 calories a day.

-Of course Franco was aware of this and used bread as a propaganda tool.
-On October 3, twelve planes bombarded the city with white bread.
+Of course, Franco was aware of this and, contrary to the bioweapon theory, used bread as a propaganda tool.
+On 3 October, twelve planes bombarded Madrid with white bread.
 The buns were wrapped in crossed paper bags with the reddish-equal colours and with the following messages:

 We do not care what you think, it is enough for us to know that you suffer and you are Spanish.